StadtLandNetz/DocuMate/README.md

   * Online file adding
   * Online file removing

+#Credits:
+For the markdown translation I use the awesome php library of Michelf: https://michelf.ca/projects/php-markdown/

 # Thanks for using!
 Don't hesitate to send me some lines: lars@lehmann.link